shaunakturaga/breakout-game/README.md

 ## Gameplay

 The rules of the game are quite simple.
 Start the game by clicking the "Start Game" button.
 As the user, you can use the mouse of left/right arrow keys to move the paddle.
 You have three lives to destroy all the bricks.
 The game is won when all the bricks are destroyed.
+You can also pause the game by pressing 'P' or 'ESC'.

 ## Process of Creation